Bioengineering Imaging Group

-The Bioengineering Imaging Group is a world-leader in the development of the ‘microscope-in-a-needle’ technology for clinical use.
+The Bioengineering Imaging Group is a world-leader in the development of the imaging needle technology for clinical use.

-Based in the Centre for Nanoscale Biophotonics (CNBP), which is part of the Institute for Photonics and Advanced Sensing (IPAS), the Bioengineering Imaging Group has strong research programs in optical coherence tomography and fluorescence imaging, with a particular focus on developing new optical imaging technologies.
+Based in the ARC Centre of Excellence for Nanoscale Biophotonics (CNBP), which is part of the Institute for Photonics and Advanced Sensing (IPAS), the Bioengineering Imaging Group has strong research programs in the development of new optical imaging technologies and clinical translation.

 Our research team is a multi-disciplinary group of engineers, physicists and computer scientists who work together with clinicians.
 Our skills complement the expertise already within the CNBP.
-Together, we are exploring novel applications and deployment of fibre sensing and fibre imaging across the three biological challenges of the CNBP:
+Together, we are exploring novel applications and deployment of optical fibre sensing and imaging across medicine and physiology.

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.